dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 **ncplane_as_rgba** returns a heap-allocated array of **uint32_t** values, each representing a single RGBA pixel, or **NULL** on failure.

+**ncplane_erase_region** returns -1 if any of its parameters are negative, or if they specify any area beyond the plane.

 Functions returning **int** return 0 on success, and non-zero on error.